Cyber kill chain

-Finish involves employment with strike approval authorities (i.e., striking a target/firing directed energy/destructive electronic attack).
-This is similar to a ground element executing maneuvers to contact but then adhering to prescribed rules of engagement once arriving at the point of friction.

-Feedback closes the operational OODA Loop with an evaluative step, in some circumstances referred to as "Bomb Damage Assessment".

-North Korean nuclear capability

-A new American military contingency plan called "Kill Chain" is reportedly the first step in a new strategy to use satellite imagery to identify North Korean launch sites, nuclear facilities and manufacturing capability and destroy them pre-emptively if a conflict seems imminent.
-The plan was mentioned in a joint statement by the United States and South Korea.

-Cyber

-Attack phases and countermeasures

-More recently, Lockheed Martin adapted this concept to information security, using it as a method for modeling intrusions on a computer network.
+The cyber kill chain is the process by which perpetrators carry out cyberattacks.
+Lockheed Martin adapted the concept of the kill chain from a military setting to information security, using it as a method for modeling intrusions on a computer network.
 The cyber kill chain model has seen some adoption in the information security community.
 However, acceptance is not universal, with critics pointing to what they believe are fundamental flaws in the model.

+Attack phases and countermeasures

 Computer scientists at Lockheed-Martin corporation described a new "intrusion kill chain" framework or model to defend computer networks in 2011.
 They wrote that attacks may occur in phases and can be disrupted through controls established at each phase.
 Since then, the "cyber kill chain" has been adopted by data security organizations to define phases of cyberattacks.

 A cyber kill chain reveals the phases of a cyberattack: from early reconnaissance to the goal of data exfiltration.
 The kill chain can also be used as a management tool to help continuously improve network defense.
 According to Lockheed Martin, threats must progress through several phases in the model, including: